mhero/sinatra-my-params/README.md

 ```

 If strong_validation is set to true, method will rise an error; if not it will only ignore that param
+Parameters outside of permitted ones will be removed.

 ```ruby
 class Controller